Laban Ayiro: Career

 His teaching career started out as a Chemistry teacher in 1977.
 After his first degree, he served as a Principal at several Kenyan High Schools including Lubinu boys in Mumias where he is regarded as the best principal the school has ever had.
-Proff Ayiro Dorm in Lubinu boys is named after him.
+Prof Ayiro Dorm in Lubinu boys is named after him.
 He was then moved to the headquarters of the Kenyan Ministry of Education, where he served in different capacities, over time, including as (a) Provincial Director of Education, (b) Deputy Director of Staff Training and (c) Senior Deputy Director for Policy and Planning.

 He has served as a Professor of Research Methods and Statistics at Moi University.
 He also worked as Director of Quality Assurance and Standards at the same institution.
 He is a consultant in Research, Organizational Leadership and Performance.

 Other considerations

 Professor Ayiro undertook a post-doctoral fellowship at Texas A&M University, in College Station, Texas, in the United States, on a Fulbright Scholarship.
 He has published widely, with over twenty publications in his name.

+In 2023, Ayiro participated in the CODESRIA College of Mentors Doctoral Students Mentorship Institute held in Nairobi, Kenya, where he delivered the keynote address under a pan-African programme, which brought together senior mentors and scholars, including Abdul Karim Bangura, Josephine Ahikire and Amy Niang, to strengthen doctoral research capacity across African universities.